-In September 2014, Tuum Est first published Medi-Caper (though we annually update the ‘current year’ and the five-year later ‘future year’ of the story, to keep it fresh for new readers).
-Among the critiques in this satire was the Doctors Taking Patients lists of the province of Saskatchewan.
+In September 2014, Tuum Est first published Medi-Caper (though we annually update the ‘current year’ and the five-year-distant ‘future year’ of the story, to keep it fresh for new readers).
+From the outset, our satire critiqued the Doctors Taking Patients lists from the province of Saskatchewan.

-In April 2016, the College of Physicians and Surgeons of Saskatchewan sought a legal opinion from the Saskatchewan Human Rights Commission regarding the format of the Doctors Taking Patients lists published by various Health Regions in the province.
-To read the full discussion, click the link below for the CPSS DocTalk Newsletter.
-Here we provide a succinct excerpt:
+In April 2016, the College of Physicians and Surgeons of this province sought a legal opinion from the Saskatchewan Human Rights Commission regarding the format of the Doctors Taking Patients lists published by various Health Regions in the province.
+To read the full discussion, click the link for the CPSS Newsletter DocTalk.
+Below that, we provide a succinct excerpt:

 April 2016 / Human Rights Commission: Opinion Written for the College – “Case authority (or case law) recognizes that physicians have considerable discretion in determining appropriate patient treatment.
 However, there is some risk that the practice of purporting to limit treatment options prior to attending on a patient would be considered discriminatory.”
 This would include restrictions published on Doctors Taking Patients lists.

 CPSS Code of Ethics (¶17) – “In providing medical service, do not discriminate against any patient on such grounds as … medical condition or physical disability.
 This does not abrogate the physician's right to refuse to accept a patient for legitimate reasons.”